Find Affordable College Courses

 482 Yearly Graduations

 University of California - Berkeley tops the list of the most popular school in the U.S. for conservation majors who are seeking their bachelor's degree.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 482 bachelor's degrees were handed out to conservation majors at UC Berkeley.
-About 62% of this group were women, and 51% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 482 people received their bachelor's degree in conservation from UC Berkeley.
+About 68% of this group were women, and 51% were students from an underrepresented racial-ethnic group.
+Data shows that UC Berkeley graduates that hold this degree go on to make a median salary of $34,020.

 #2